bhopavai/NexGen-Design-Solution/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      He is a dedicated UI/UX designer and the visionary behind **NexGen Design Solution**.
-With expertise in Figma and Spline, Aminul specializes in crafting intuitive and scalable SaaS product designs that solve real-world problems.
-Passionate about user-centered design, he is committed to helping businesses achieve success through innovative digital experiences.
+      Aminul Islam is a skilled UI/UX designer and the founder of **NexGen Design Solution**, specializing in intuitive, scalable SaaS product designs using Figma and Spline to help businesses grow.
     actions:
       - label: Get started
         url: 'https://wa.link/xzsc32'